Skip to content

 Sections indicated by 👨🏼💻 are recommended exercises if you want to really learn the topics in-depth or if you are following a course based on the material.

-If you are a teacher who wants to make use of this material, feel free to use the course site
+If you are a teacher who wants to make use of this material, feel free to use this course site for inspiration.
+The course focuses on teaching real-time systems for deep learners and visual systems programmers.

 It is important to note that the material and exercises have been made with a range of potential students in mind.
 From having taught themselves Python to experienced C++ programmers, from specialized in computer graphics to being a deep learning PhD.
 There is a range in everything, including the exercises and hand-ins.
 As such it is very important to specify to students which parts of the exercises and hand-ins they are expected to do and which parts they are invited to do if they find it interesting.